-- a) EXTEND the Care and Support in the Home contract, for a maximum of up to three years from 1 April 2024 to 31 March 2027; and - b) DELEGATE authority to the Corporate Director Adult Social Care and Health to take other relevant actions, including but not limited to finalising the terms of and entering into required contracts or other legal agreements, as necessary to implement the decision.
+- a) EXTEND the Supported Living contract, for a maximum of up to three years from 15 June 2024 to 14 June 2027; and - b) DELEGATE authority to the Corporate Director Adult Social Care and Health to take other relevant actions, including but not limited to finalising the terms of and entering into required contracts or other legal agreements, as necessary to implement the decision.

-Reasons for decision: The Care Act 2014 gave local authorities in England, the NHS and the Care Quality Commission (CQC) clear legal responsibilities for managing different elements of the adult social care market that include considering need, provider sustainability, value for money and integration.
+Reason(s) for decision: Reason for the decision: The Care Act 2014 gave local authorities in England, the NHS and the Care Quality Commission clear legal responsibilities for managing different elements of the adult social care market that include considering need, provider sustainability, value for money and integration.

-Framing Kent's Future and Securing Kent's Future and the Adult Social Care Making a Difference Everyday Strategy, identify New Models of Care and Support as key priorities by recognising the importance of health and social care integration, building effective strategic partnerships with our providers through coproduction whilst being innovative in the way we look to redesign services to improve quality and importantly respond to budget constraints.
+Framing Kent's Future and Securing Kent's Future and the Adult Social Care Making a Difference Everyday Strategy Kent identify New Models of Care and Support as a key priority by recognising the importance of health and social care integration, building effective strategic partnerships with our providers through coproduction whilst being innovative in the way we look to redesign services to improve quality and importantly respond to budget constraints.